AgrarAktionen/CI-CD/readme.md

 # Quarkus Application Example

-This Jakarta Enterprise Edition example shows how to deploy an application to to the Kubernetes Bare Metal [LeoCloud](https://cloud.htl-leonding.ac.at) by continuous delivery.
+This Jakarta Enterprise Edition example shows how to deploy an application to the Kubernetes Bare Metal [LeoCloud](https://cloud.htl-leonding.ac.at) by continuous delivery.

 It is made up of the following components:
-- an application server implemented with [quarkus](https://quarkus.io)
 - a mysql Database
-- a REST Browser Client implemented in Javascript using webpack.
+- a [SPA](https://en.wikipedia.org/wiki/Single-page_application) Browser Client Application implemented in Javascript accessing either the quarkus backend or the express server backend.
+- a supersonic fast application server implemented with [quarkus](https://quarkus.io), compiled to a [native image](https://quarkus.io/guides/building-native-image)
+- a nodejs express server accessing the same database as an alternative to Quarkus

 The Application is currently [deployed on the LeoCloud](https://student.cloud.htl-leonding.ac.at/c.aberger/)